jnidzwetzki/bboxdb/docs/_posts/2021-03-26-tutorial-streamdata.md

 <br>
 <font size="small">A continuous range query on the ADS-B data stream in the area of Berlin, shown in the GUI of BBoxDB.</font>
 </div>

+Each rectangle in the screenshot is one aircraft.
+Below each aircraft, the call sign and the altitude are shown.
+Placing the mouse over the aircraft will open a tooltip containing additional information like the heading or the speed.